 Oncology Massage 1

-Anyone is welcome to attend an OM1 Course.
-This will include:
+At the moment, anyone is welcome to attend an OM1 Course.
+This includes:

 - Anyone interested in safe massage for people in frail health, especially those with a history or diagnosis of cancer

 - Anyone wishing to become a qualified Oncology Massage Practitioner